Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ```

 The main take-away from this is that we can refer to another object using `Runner(key)`.
 A runner is a control
-element that allows use to "run" the underlying element.
+element that allows us to "run" the underlying element.
 Running an FScape program means to issue the render
 action.
 The other elements in the program are mainly `Button` widgets, text `Label` widgets, and for the audio file
 input and output we use `AudioFileIn` and `AudioFileOut`.
 The double-arrow operations `<-->` link the state of the
 widgets to the attribute map of the FScape object, and the right-pointing arrows `--->` link triggers to actions.